IBM/fraud-prediction-using-FPPredictPlus/README.md

 ### Download the model file

 We can download the results which has all the model details mentioned above for further analysis.
 Lets go ahead and click on `Download Results` and `Download Model File` under `Download Files` option and save them in your local system.
-The `Results` and `Model File` for this experiment is also available in this repo under `reports` and `model` folders.
+The `Results` and `Model File` for this experiment are also available in this repo under `reports` and `model` folders.
 The `Model file` can be uploaded onto cloud using the `Dataset Management` option as described earlier.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/dwld-r-m.png)